influxdata/docs-v2/content/v2.0/query-data/guides/mathematic-operations.md

 <p style="font-size:.85rem;font-style:italic;margin-top:-2rem;">See the <a href="/v2.0/reference/cli/influx/repl">Flux read-eval-print-loop (REPL)</a> documentation.</p>

 {{% note %}}
-#### Operands must be of the same type
+#### Operands must be the same type
-Operands in Flux mathematic operations must be of the same data type.
+Operands in Flux mathematic operations must be the same data type.
 For example, integers cannot be used in operations with floats.
-Doing so will result in an error similar to:
+Otherwise, you will get an error similar to:

 ```
 Error: type error: float != int
 ```

-This can be solved with [type-conversion functions](/v2.0/reference/flux/functions/built-in/transformations/type-conversions/) or by formatting hard-coded operands differently.
+To convert operands to the same type, use [type-conversion functions](/v2.0/reference/flux/functions/built-in/transformations/type-conversions/) or manually format operands.
-The output type is determined by the operand type.
+The operand data type determines the output data type.
 For example:

 ```js